 It’s a long process.
 The gas giants and brown dwarfs they studied are so distant from their parent stars that one orbit may take hundreds of years.
 To determine even a small percentage of the orbit, “You take an image, you wait a year,” for the faint companion to travel a bit, Bowler said.
 Then “you take another image, you wait another year.”

-This research relied on technology called adaptive optics, which allows astronomers to correct for distortions caused by the Earth’s atmosphere.
+This research relied on a technology called adaptive optics, which allows astronomers to correct for distortions caused by the Earth’s atmosphere.
 As adaptive optics instruments have continually improved over the past three decades, more brown dwarfs and giant planets have been directly imaged.
 But since most of these discoveries have been made over the past decade or two, the team only has images corresponding to a few percent of each object’s total orbit.
 They combined their new observations of 27 systems with all of the previous observations published by other astronomers or available in telescope archives.

 At this point, computer modeling comes in.
 Coauthors on this paper have helped create an orbit-fitting code called “Orbitize!” which uses Kepler’s laws of planetary motion to identify which types of orbits are consistent with the measured positions, and which are not.